The offshore array encompasses the wind farm site itself, and will include:

-The consent application for the offshore array was submitted to the Infrastructure Planning Commission, later replaced by the Planning Inspectorate (PINS) in August 2012, and included an Environmental Statement containing the results of the project’s Environmental Impact Assessment.
+The consent application for the Offshore Array was submitted to the Infrastructure Planning Commission, later replaced by the Planning Inspectorate (PINS), in August 2012.
+The consent application included an Environmental Statement containing the results of the project’s Environmental Impact Assessment.

 The Secretary of State granted a Development Consent Order (DCO) for the offshore array on 11 July 2013.

 More info is available online – Application documents, details of the examination, the PINS recommendation report, the Secretary of State’s decision and the Development Consent Order for Triton Knoll can be found on the National Infrastructure Planning website.

 Following detailed technical and commercial optimisation studies undertaken by Triton Knoll, together with the Crown Estate, in January 2014 it was decided to reduce the overall generating capacity of the scheme to a maximum of 900MW.
 This was considered to make better use of the site within the Triton Knoll offshore wind farm array’s consented boundary.
 Following further, more detailed site investigations the final maximum installed capacity of the offshore wind farm will be 857MW.